Washington's Prototypical Funding Formula

 State Local Federal Other

-Year-over-year revenue source breakdown for the selected district.
+Year-over-year revenue by source for the selected district, in actual dollars — bar height shows total revenue.
 Data source: OSPI F-196 Financial Reports.

 Your District at a Glance